 To preserve their health, cows’ hooves were rubbed with a paste of ground herbs gathered before sunrise on Midsummer’s Day and in some places, cows’ udders were rubbed with the morning dew on May Day in hopes of the same result.
 To protect against witchcraft over the year ahead, it was necessary to assemble, at dawn, all one’s sheep at a crossroads on Midsummer’s Eve and smoke them with the Herbs of Saint John picked, before dawn, on the previous Midsummer.
 Similarly, farmers drove their cattle through the embers of the Midsummer bonfires in order to preserve them from sickness and the malice of the korrigans over the year ahead.

 Many farmers here once hung strings of Garlic in their stables to fight-off transmissible skin diseases or branches of Holly to repel cow sores.
-However, the presence of a goat in the stable was said to protect the other animals against disease, evil spells and misfortune.
+Likewise, a collar of Ash branches were placed around the neck of cattle against Foot and Mouth disease.
+However, the presence of a goat in the stable was popularly believed to protect the other animals against disease, evil spells and misfortune.
 In Brittany, the toad was frequently associated with the evil spells cast to injure livestock and in Finistère, one was often nailed to the stable door to ward-off evil.

 It was believed that certain supernatural beings took pleasure in teasing farmers; witches and korrigans were said to raid the stables after dark and ride people’s horses furiously all night long.
 How else to explain why the horses were sometimes found hot and sweating in the stable in the morning?
 Inextricably entangling the manes of horses overnight was another crime usually levied against the korrigans and the Bugul Noz.
 To protect the animals from the latter, it was customary to place a cross made of Rosehip branches in the stable.
 To defend against the mischief of the korrigans, inflated pig bladders, holding nine grains of Wheat, were hung from a stable beam.
 To guard against witchcraft, Elderberry branches were hung from the walls and a double-rooted Bramble fastened above the stable door.